lianxhcn/findsj/README.md

 If you use `findsj` in your research, please cite:

 ```
-Lian, Yujun (2025). findsj: Search and cite articles from Stata Journal.
+Lian, Yujun and Wan, Chucheng (2025). findsj: Search and cite articles from Stata Journal.
 Stata software package.
 Version 1.0.3.
 Available at: https://github.com/BlueDayDreeaming/findsj
 ```